-In general, the power of parametric tests are greater than the power of the alternative nonparametric test.
+In general, the power of parametric tests are greater than the power of the alternative nonparametric test when assumptions are met.
 As the sample size increases and becomes larger, the power of the nonparametric test approaches it parametric alternative.

 For example, if you are not sure if two data sets are normally distributed it may be safer to substitute the Mann-Whitney test to reduce the risk of drawing a wrong conclusion when testing two means.